Don't be fooled HIGHLANDER is no walk in the park!

 Food

-For cooking food, you will need an ultralight backpacking canister stove and at least a 1L pot per person, both are available for rent from our partner RightOnTrek.
+For cooking food, you will need an ultralight backpacking canister stove and at least a 1L pot per person.
 Isobutane fuel canisters for cooking meals will be provided by HIGHLANDER.

 Navigation

-To find your way around, you must know how to read maps (which will be provided by the Organizer) and use a compass, available for rent from our partner RightOnTrek as well as a GPS navigation tool that you may use alongside the compass.
+To find your way around, you must know how to read gpx maps and use a compass as well as a GPS navigation tool that you may use alongside the compass.

 Safety